8-bitHacc/OpenSquad/README.md

 - You can play battles, but progression will not be saved

 ## Setup Process
 To use this server, you need a pre-patched client which you can get [here](https://mega.nz/file/vscRxA6R#b4-RQ90YB9SqjCDKr_JkgawVDZ8TF6E2F0DCp3aVaFo).
 The client is set to connect locally by default, but the script's (`libhaccycat.so`) not compiled - so you're free to host servers.

-You can start the server by running `Main.py `and then opening the client.
+Install the Cryptography library by going into Classes/Cryptography (in terminal) and typing `python setup.py install`.
+After that's done, you can run the server by running the `Main.py` file.

 ## DISCLAIMER
 This Content and any of its Sub-contents are not affiliated with, endorsed, approved or specifically sponsored by Supercell, and Supercell is not responsible for it.
 For more information, see Supercell's Fan-Content Policy.
 This is a private server running separately from the official game servers.
 It’s just for learning and fun — not meant to mess with the original game or cause any issues for the developers.